Heart Rate Based Training

 First, warm up by jogging for 10 minutes.
 After warming up, run as fast as you can for three minutes at an even pace.
 Then, jog for two additional minutes.
 Finally, run as fast as you can for another three minutes.
 Your HRmax is the maximum level reached during the second 3-minute run.

 HRmax usually differs for different activities.
 The highest values are usually obtained while running.
-HRmax values obtained while rowing are usually 2-4 beats/min lower and those obtained while cycling are 5-6 beats/min lower.
+HRmax values obtained while rowing are usually 2-4 beats/min lower.
+Those obtained while cycling are 5-6 beats/min lower.
 Rates measured while swimming can be as much as 15 beats/min lower.
 Interestingly, elite level cyclists usually have HRmax while cycling that are nearly the same as those measured while running.

 ii.
 Estimating HRmax